 Back to painting.
-You can go back many post and see that I’ve pretty much figured out the places I’m most comfortable painting in this area.
-It’s a process of exploration, and experience.
-I want to get painting as soon as possible —I want to be productive, so I look for places with nature and some place to park.
-The Chattahoochee near Roswell is great this time of the year-long views and plenty of atmosphere.
+You can go back many posts and see that I’ve pretty much figured out the places I’m most comfortable painting in this area.
+It’s a process of exploration and experience.
+I want to get painting as soon as possible —I want to be productive, so I look for places with nature and someplace to park.
+The Chattahoochee near Roswell is great this time of the year-long views and plenty of atmospheres.
 And it just got considerably better.
-This last week they opened a mile long stretch of boardwalk that not only parallels the river but at one point cuts across through the flats area between Azalea Drive and Willeo Rd.
+This last week they opened a mile-long stretch of boardwalk that not only parallels the river but at one point cuts across through the flats area between Azalea Drive and Willeo Rd.
 I’ve heard that this cost well over a million dollars —money well spent!
-They did a wonderful job and with the way they build decks now —not with much wood, it aught to last a good long time.
-The only problem is parking, you must either park at the Nature Center or at the parking lot on Azalea Drive both of which are are not great.
-The Nature Center is not open all the time and the Azalea Drive parking lot is about a half mile from the boardwalk and is full most of the time.
-You can sneak into the St. Francis School parking lot at the corner but it’s also more than a half mile away from the entrance.
+They did a wonderful job and with the way they build decks now —not with much wood, it ought to last a good long time.
+The only problem is parking, you must either park at the Nature Center or at the parking lot on Azalea Drive both of which are not great.
+The Nature Center is not open all the time and the Azalea Drive parking lot is about a half-mile from the boardwalk and is full most of the time.
+You can sneak into the St. Francis School parking lot at the corner but it’s also more than a half-mile away from the entrance.

-This group of smaller paintings the first a 9×12 painted along the main stretch of boardwalk near the Wellio Rd. (top of page) the other around sunset looking southwest in early December and the third a 8 x16″ painted soon afterwords.
+This group of smaller paintings the first a 9×12 painted along the main stretch of the boardwalk near the Willeo Rd. (top of page) the other around sunset looking southwest in early December and the third an 8 x16″ painted soon afterward.
 The last two were painted perhaps only fifty feet apart—This shows you the diversity of views available here.
 I like the winter color in the 8 x16, and this view lent itself to the panoramic crop.